Macau Attractions - Things to Do

 Starting from Largo do Senado, the heart of downtown, and a walk in a southwesterly direction along the main street brings you to several Catholic churches.
 Notable among them is St Augustine's, St. Lawrence's, the Chapel of St. Joseph's Seminary and the Headquarters of the Macau SAR.
 These show much of the Catholic influence on the city.
 Some churches open to the public.

 Situated at the base of Penha Peninsula is A-Ma Temple, built in the Ming Dynasty (1368-1644).
-The temple is dedicated to the sacred goddess A-Ma, which later was transliterated into 'Macau' by the Portuguese and so became the Portuguese name for Macau.
+The temple is dedicated to the sacred goddess A-Ma, which later was transliterated into 'Macau' by the Portuguese and so became the Portuguese name for Macao.
 Today this old-time temple is a symbol of the city and devout worshipers visit the temple to pray for good luck.
 Cross the A-Ma Street, you will reach the Maritime Museum in a building shaped like a boat, where you can learn more about the early days when Portuguese first time set foot here.

 Southern Part - Outer Harbor